Monster (Hugh Cornwell album): Background and content

 It was Sony's idea to include some sort of Stranglers bonus material with Monster to bring in the Stranglers fans.
-Cornwell suggested an acoustic album recorded in the studio, but he didn't want to do a "greatest hits" of the band.
+Cornwell suggested an acoustic album recorded in the studio, but he did not want to do a "greatest hits" of the band.
 Instead, he decided to create a dark acoustic album.
 "Over the years I have been playing the odd acoustic tour every two years or so, and in the process of doing that, I have discovered that some of the old catalogue works better than others acoustically.
 So that is how I based my choices," Cornwell said.
-Jethro Tull's Ian Anderson features on two tracks playing flute.
+Jethro Tull's Ian Anderson featured on two tracks playing flute.

 Critical reception

-Aaron Badgley of Spill Magazine didn't feel that Cornwell was breaking new ground musically with Monster, but still called him a "genius," writing, "Monster is just another example of his brilliant work. ... he was always a storyteller, stories that also were a personal reflection of him.
+Aaron Badgley of The Spill Magazine did not feel that Cornwell was breaking new ground musically with Monster, but still called him a "genius," writing, "Monster is just another example of his brilliant work... he was always a storyteller, stories that also were a personal reflection of him.
 Monster is a continuation in that direction and a very successful one at that."
 Badgley viewed the album as "perhaps [Cornwell's] strongest solo album since 1997's Guilty."
 He called the bonus disc Restoration "interesting, but far from essential."